WestFR/AwakensWars/README.md

 1. Clone this project in your project folder : `git clone https://github.com/WestFR/AwakensWars.git`

-2. Do this command line in your terminal for install global dependencies :
+2. Do this command line in your terminal for install global dependencies :<br>
 `brew install node`<br>
 `brew install watchman`

-3. Do this command line in your terminal for install react-native :
-`npm install -g react-native-cli`
+3. Do this command line in your terminal for install react-native :<br> `npm install -g react-native-cli`

-4. Do this command line in your project's folder for install project's dependencies :
+4. Do this command line in your project's folder for install project's dependencies :<br>
 `npm update`

-5. For build this app on your phone / simulator, use this command line :
+5. For build this app on your phone / simulator, use this command line :<br>
 `react-native run-android (on emulator or on USB debug phone).`<br>
 `react-native run-ios (on mac only, xcode is necessary + simulator).`